-- (1) The licence holder must make accurate and timely records of - - (a) the aquaculture gear used at the site; - (b) the movement of fish to each type of aquaculture gear, including - i. the estimated average weight and numbers of the fish moved; - ii. the time and date the movement took place; and - iii. any mortalities of fish that occurred during the movement; - (c) the estimated weight and numbers of fish being kept on or in each type of gear at the site; - (d) the estimated weight and numbers of fish harvested from each type of aquaculture gear at the site; - (e) all mortalities at the site, both in total and as a percentage of total stock held at the site at the time; and - (f) all health certificates issued to the licence holder by a Pathologist. - (2) The licence holder must keep the records made under paragraph (1) in a secure place at the licence holder's registered place of business for a period of seven years. - (3) Records under paragraph (1) must be available to an authorised DPIRD Fisheries Officer at any time.
+- (1) The licence holder must make accurate records of - (a) the aquaculture gear used at the site; - (b) the movement of fish to each aquaculture holding unit, including - i. the estimated average weight and numbers of the fish moved; - ii. the time and date the movement took place; and - iii. any mortalities of fish that occurred during the movement; - (c) the estimated weight and numbers of fish being kept on or in each type of aquaculture holding unit; - (d) the estimated weight and numbers of fish harvested from each type of aquaculture holding unit at the site; - (e) all mortalities at the site, both in total and as a percentage of total stock held at the site at the time; and - (f) all health certificates issued to the licence holder by a Pathologist.

+(2) The licence holder must keep the records made under paragraph (1) in a secure place at the licence holder's registered place of business for a period of seven years.

-11. Jetties
+11. Inspection